-How to Select SSDs for Host Side Caching for VMware – Type, Model, Size, Source and Raid Level ?
+How to Select SSDs for Host Side Caching for VMware – Interface, Model, Size, Source and Raid Level ?

 This blog article will cover the below topics

-– Select SSD type – SATA, SAS, OR PCIe?
+– Selecting SSD interface type – SATA, SAS, or PCIe (also called NVME)?

 – Where to buy the SSD from?